Business and Other Risks

 To adapt to environmental changes, the Group proactively examines and implements acquisitions of and investments in companies or businesses in the same or related business fields.
 We proceed with acquisitions and business investments with great care based on prior due diligence and other studies of business conditions and market trends.
 Following the incorporation of a company or business into the Group, we strive to improve its business performance by sharing information and existing sales networks in the same manner as with existing subsidiaries.
 However, due to internal and external factors, progress in accordance with plans is not assured.
 Group business performance remains vulnerable to impairment of goodwill or fixed assets, or revaluation losses of shares in affiliates due to downgrading of assets acquired or reduced profitability.

 The Group operates business facilities across Japan.
-Natural disasters, infectious disease, and other events can impede its business activities.
-Socioeconomic activity at this time is returning to normal due to the fading impact of COVID-19, resulting from the lower risk of aggravation, etc. Nevertheless, the Group's business performance may be affected by future epidemics, depending on the degree of impact on socioeconomic activities.
-In addition, Group business performance may be affected if rental farm facilities operated by the Group's Special Needs Employment Services business are rendered nonoperational for extended periods by typhoons, earthquakes, heavy snowfall, torrential downpours, or tornadoes.
+Natural disasters, infectious diseases, and other events can impede its business activities.
+Especially, Group business performance may be affected if rental farm facilities operated by the Group's Special Needs Employment Services business are rendered nonoperational for extended periods by typhoons, earthquakes, heavy snowfall, torrential downpours, or tornadoes.

 In many of its business administration activities, the Group relies on computer systems and networks to facilitate the smooth operation of its business facilities across Japan, and to safeguard against their failure the Group has set up backup servers.
 It subcontracts operations to external data centers to safeguard against earthquakes and other disasters.
 However, computer system downtime or network damage due to unforeseen problems or other events may affect Group business performance.